Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Methodology: OGPAL

 \subsubsection{Ontology Definition}

+This subsection describes step (i), where the ontology schema (definition of concepts and relations) is established.
 Figure~\ref{fig:ontologies} illustrates the core concepts and relationships defined in the manufacturing ontology and the FMEA ontology.
 The manufacturing ontology focuses on domain-level concepts such as \textit{Action}, \textit{State}, \textit{Component}, and \textit{Parameter}.
-These concepts are designed to be general enough to cover various manufacturing lines while being specific enough to capture essential fault phenomena. \textit{Action} denotes operations performed by equipment (e.g., assembly, bonding), \textit{State} represents conditions or faults (e.g., misalignment, contamination), \textit{Component} refers to physical parts (e.g., robot, jig), and \textit{Parameter} covers measurable attributes (e.g., force, brightness).
+These concepts are designed to be general enough to cover various manufacturing lines while being specific enough to capture essential fault phenomena. \textit{Action} denotes operations performed by equipment (e.g., assembly, bonding), \textit{State} represents conditions of components or human operators, including both nominal and degraded conditions (e.g., misalignment, contamination, incorrect teaching), \textit{Component} refers to physical entities involved in the process, including both discrete parts (e.g., robot, jig) and materials (e.g., gel, chip), and \textit{Parameter} covers measurable attributes (e.g., force, brightness).
 Among these, \textit{Action} and \textit{State} are emphasized because they directly capture how failures occur.
 They are connected to other concepts through relations such as \textit{acts\_on} and \textit{affects}.
+This representation is derived from recurring patterns observed in FMEA descriptions and can be interpreted as a lightweight abstraction of behaviour-state relationships in Umeda's FBS-based frameworks where behaviour is reflected through observable state transitions.